ameisner/decam_reduce/README.md

 A collection of DECam reduction related utility functions.
 ```

-If you intend to use an existing local copy of the Pan-STARRS reference catalog shards, then you need to specify the path to them via an environment variable called `PS1_FULLSKY_DIR`:
+If you intend to use an existing local copy of the Pan-STARRS reference catalog shards, then you need to specify the path to them via an environment variable called `PS1_FULLSKY_DIR`, for instance:

 ```
 export PS1_FULLSKY_DIR=$DATA/ps1_pv3_3pi_20170110